Filtration of cohomology via symmetric semisimplicial spaces: Introduction

 \subsection{Acknowledgements}

-I am very grateful to my advisor, Benson Farb, for his patient guidance and unconditional support.
-His many invaluable comments have been instrumental in the improvement of this paper.
-I thank Patrick Brosnan for an interesting and fruitful conversation.
-I am thankful to Ben O'Connor for his feedback and Nir Gadish for his help with the references.
-I also thank Jump Trading Mathlab Research Fund.
+I am very grateful to Benson Farb for his patient guidance and unconditional support.
+His invaluable comments have been instrumental in the improvement of this paper.
+My deepest thanks to Patrick Brosnan, Lei Chen, Izzet Coskun, Zhiyuan Ding, Quoc Ho, Peter Scholze and Craig Westerland for helpful conversations.
+I am also thankful to Jesse Wolfson for his thoughtful suggestions, to Ben O'Connor and Alexis Aumonier for their feedback, to Nir Gadish and Claudio Gómez-Gonzáles for their help with the references.
+Finally a warm thanks to the anonymous referee whose careful reading and some suggested edits made the paper significantly more readable.